zacharyhanna/bdow-recomb/protocol-source.md

 vcf_filter_highDP.sh SpBa_recal_snps_filt4.vcf 4266 >Str2.0_SpBa_recal_snps_filt5.vcf
 ```

+* We then created a subset of the VCF with just the eastern barred owlsextracted

 * We then compressed the VCF using the bgzip tool from HTSlib version 1.8 [@daviesHTSlib2018].

 ```